brendanneo02/web-checker/README.md

 This is a simple Python Automation side project.
 It simply checks for website status whether they are UP or DOWN as well as logging responses time and record results.

-Some of its features are:
+Some of its features are: \n
-HTTP status monitoring
+HTTP status monitoring \n
-Response time management
+Response time management \n
-Logging to file
+Logging to file \n
-Check interval (configurable)
+Check interval (configurable) \n

 To setup:
 python3 -m venv venv